mweidner037/lex-sequence/README.md

 "0", "1", "2", "3", "4", "50", "51", "52", ..., "73", "74", "750", "751", ...
 ```

 There are 5 length-1 strings, 5^2 length-2 strings, 5^3 length-3 strings, etc. So the n-th string is only as long as the base-5 encoding of n.
-(For shorter strings, you can use a base larger than 10.)
+(For more short strings, you can use a base larger than 10.)

 Additional properties: